209163/IT_APP_WE0730_business_card_reader/README.md

 * nltk
 * pickle

 To teach neural network run NeuralNetwork.py.
 To use neural network run test.py.
 In test.py is example data to show how to use network.
+The state of neural network is saved in classifier/classifier.pkl